chirag9127/math_bot/README.md

 Improvements: Get more data!!!

 ### Data set generation
-- scraped various SAT prep sites to get questions and answers
+- scraped various SAT prep sites to create a dataset of ~500 questions and answers
 - conducted ui testing with a number of initial users to get the test data for api.ai.
 These mainly include queries that users input to practise questions, take diagnostic test, get graphs of scores, search videos on relevant topics and get solutions to various